IntelPython/portable-data-parallel-extensions-scipy-2024/content/en/docs/kde-python.md

 | ``dpctl.SyclContext`` | ``sycl::context`` |
 | ``dpctl.SyclEvent``   | ``sycl::event``   |

 `dpctl` provides integration with `pybind11` supporting castings between `dpctl` Python objects and corresponding C++ SYCL classes listed in the table above.
-Furthermore, the integration provides C++ class ``dpctl::tensor::usm_ndarray`` which derives from ``pybind11::object``.
+Furthermore, the integration provides the C++ class ``dpctl::tensor::usm_ndarray`` which derives from ``pybind11::object``.
-It stores `dpctl.tensor.usm_ndarray` object and provides methods to query its attributes, such as data pointer, dimensionality, shape, strides and elemental type information.
+It stores the `dpctl.tensor.usm_ndarray` object and provides methods to query its attributes, such as data pointer, dimensionality, shape, strides and elemental type information.
+Underlying `dpctl.tensor.usm_ndarray` is a SYCL unified shared memory (USM) allocation.
+See the [SYCL standard](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#sec:usm) or [dpctl.memory documentation](https://intelpython.github.io/dpctl/latest/api_reference/dpctl/memory.html#dpctl-memory-pyapi) for more details.

 For illustration purpose, here is a sample extension source code: